mmenestret/jdegoes.github.io/_posts/2019-01-25-zio-threads.md

 ## The ZIO Trio

-ZIO has three functions that make thread management a breeze:
+[ZIO](https://github.com/scalaz/scalaz-zio) has three functions that make thread management a breeze:

 1. `IO#lock(executor)`
 2. `IO.unyielding(task)`
 3. `IO.blocking(task)`

-Internally, two of these functions benefit from the fact that the ZIO runtime system has two primary thread pools, which are set by the user at the level of the main function.
+Internally, two of these functions benefit from the fact that the [ZIO](https://github.com/scalaz/scalaz-zio) runtime system has two primary thread pools, which are set by the user at the level of the main function.
 One of these thread pools is for asynchronous code, and one is for blocking code.
 These pools are configurable, of course, but the built-in defaults provide excellent performance for most applications.

+In order to avoid exhausting the asynchronous code, [ZIO](https://github.com/scalaz/scalaz-zio) not only provides thread management functions, but is capable of making long-running asynchronous tasks yield to other tasks, providing a tunable level of fairness, but vastly higher performance than Scala's own `Future` (which yields on every operation of every asynchronous task).

-The sections that follow introduce each of the three thread management functions.
+The sections that follow introduce each of the three thread management functions in some detail.

 ### Lock

-The first method that ZIO provides to support thread management is `IO#lock`, which allows you to run a task on a given thread pool.
+The first method that [ZIO](https://github.com/scalaz/scalaz-zio) provides to support thread management is `IO#lock`, which allows you to run a task on a given thread pool.

 The `lock` function guarantees that the specified task will be executed with a given executor, which chooses the thread pool.